Robert lives locally in Glossop. He was born in nearby Manchester where he attended his local comprehensive.

 Robert describes himself as an “independent minded moderate” and is a member of the One Nation Caucus of Conservative MPs.
 When asked in an interview why he was a Conservative, he responded that they were the “least worst option.”

-He is a member of the Transport Select Committee, having contributed to inquiries into various issues, including the impact of the coronavirus pandemic on the aviation sector and the rollout and safety of smart motorways.
+He previously served as a member of the Transport Select Committee, having contributed to inquiries into various issues, including the impact of the coronavirus pandemic on the aviation sector and the rollout and safety of smart motorways.

-Robert is also a member of the Conservative Environmental Network and a keen advocate for environmental and conservation causes.
-Since being elected, he has also founded the All-Party Parliamentary Group for the Peak District, which he chairs, bringing together MPs and conservationists.
+Robert has also been a member of the Conservative Environmental Network and is a keen advocate for environmental and conservation causes.
+He also founded the All-Party Parliamentary Group for the Peak District and was elected chair, with a focus on bringing green jobs to the region.

 In his spare time, Robert is a keen fell walker and can often be found in one of High Peak’s brilliant pubs watching football.